max-passion/plugin-modernizer-tool/README.md

 - `--debug`: (optional) Enables debug mode.
 Defaults to false.

+- `--allow-deprecated-plugins`: (optional) **Allow modernization of deprecated plugins.**
+  _Use with caution: This flag enables modernization and metadata collection for plugins that are marked as deprecated.
+Intended for new maintainers or development environments only.
+By default, deprecated plugins are blocked from modernization for safety._

 - `--cache-path`: (optional) Custom path to the cache directory.
 Defaults to `${user.home}/.cache/jenkins-plugin-modernizer-cli`.